 Free Download – 4 Reasons Why Your Concrete Is Taking Forever to Dry

 WM: What are some of the biggest projects you’ve had in the Canberra, Melbourne area?

-DC: At the moment, I’m the consultant on the Sydney Opera House, so we’re writing the carpet specifications.
-In Melbourne, we look after Rialto Towers which is the largest commercial building in Australia so I’ve been looking after their floor covering requirements for 11 years.
-So I go in and ascertain what needs to be done – I’ll organize contractors, tender out the works.
+DC: I was the flooring consultant on the Sydney Opera House, where I was engaged to write the carpet and installation specifications.
+In Melbourne, I was the flooring consultant for Rialto Towers for over 12 years, which is the largest commercial building in Australia.
+My job is to I go in and ascertain what needs to be done – I’ll organize contractors, tender out the works.
 In Canberra, I’ve done the R.G.
 Casey Building, which is 36,000 m² of carpet tile.
 I wrote the original specification for the job to tender out, and then they engaged me to project manage the job and go in and do defects at the end of the job.
-That job actually extended for a long time because there was an issue with the carpet tiles and they had to remake them.
+That job actually extended for a long time because there was an issue with the carpet tiles, and they had to remake them.
 Then there’s the Defence Plaza in Melbourne, Treasury Building in Canberra, Regis Age Care…

 Most Common Concrete Moisture Tests in Australia